-In the case where a Chromebook or district-issued accessory is damaged by means other than normal use, wear and tear (i.e. abuse, neglect, intentional damage), the student/parent/guardian will be charged a fee for needed repairs, not to exceed the replacement cost of the Chromebook.
+In a case where a PPSD Chromebook or district-issued accessory is damaged by means other than normal and typical daily use (i.e. abuse, neglect, intentional damage, etc.), the student/parent/guardian will be charged a fee for needed repairs, not to exceed the replacement cost of the Chromebook.
 The PPSD Administration will make the final determination of any fees assessed.